sanity-io/template-nextjs-personal-website/README.md

 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry
 - Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
-- Free and boosted Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
+- Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
 - A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css

 ## Table of Contents